Ajuajmal/scrap-flask-api/README.md

 ### Tools we are using

-  - flask :- for our api application
+  - `flask` : for our api application
-  - bs4 :- for scrapping
+  - `bs4` : for scrapping
-  - requests: for authenticating with linkedin
+  - `requests`: for authenticating with linkedin
+  - `pickle` : for storing the cookijar (maintain the authenticated session)

+  > production

+  - `serverless` : [aws-lambda, aws-api-gateway, cloudfront, s3-bucket] for running the application
+  - `s3-bucket` : for storing the cookie
+  - `cloudflare,aws certificate manager`: for availing custom domain
+  - `boto3` : for s3 integration (write/read cookie)

 ### Fire the api calls :